-4 Theory: the decentralized Blotto game without communication
+4 Theory: no communication

 4.1 Equilibria

 The game is a normal-form game with m+M players and finite strategy spaces.
 Therefore, a Nash equilibrium always exists.
 In addition, it is easy to see that the voting rule fulfills its fundamental purpose: if the size of the two groups is not too different, the smaller one must win occasionally.